jlengstorf/lengstorf.com/content/drafts/how-to-be-positive.md

     Don’t hold back on the positive feedback.
 {{< /caption >}}

-If you make a habit of sharing all the good things, you become a bright spot in people's days.
-You become someone that makes the people around you more positive.
+**If you make a habit of sharing all the good things, you become someone that makes the people around you more positive.** You become a bright spot in people's days.
 You create a vacuum where negativity cannot survive, because you don't give it the chance to feed and grow.

 My efforts to become more positive were immediately met with more positivity from the people around me: I talked about what I liked, and that encouraged others to talk about what they liked, and that made all of us feel better — a welcome break from the circlejerk of commiseration that I'd grown accustomed to.